 - Fuel stations (both with and without convenience stores)

-Malaysia Employment Pass Application and Timeline
+Malaysia Employment Pass Application and Duration

 The Employment Pass registration process in Malaysia will involve the following steps: